zsh: command not found: python

 Update PATH:

-If Python is installed but its executable is not in the PATH, you can add it to the PATH by including the following line in your shell profile file (e.g., ~/.zshrc):
+If Python is installed, but its executable is not in the PATH, you can add it to the PATH.
+You can do this by adding the following line to your shell profile file (e.g. ~/.zshrc):

 After adding the line, restart your terminal, or run the following command in your terminal to reload the profile file: